idomp/addon-vscode-server-ha/vscode/README.md

 You should see at least one match inside a `workbench*.js` file.
 If not, the patch failed and the add-on should be considered unhealthy.

+## Manual test plan

+To validate Copilot's `run_in_terminal` tool end-to-end:

+1. Build the image and start the add-on (either under Home Assistant or with `docker run`).
+2. Open the VS Code UI in your browser and trigger Copilot's `run_in_terminal` twice.
+3. Check the container logs to confirm no `ENOPRO` errors appear when the tool runs.
+4. Inspect the served workbench bundle for `/* patched: run_in_terminal */`
+   (as shown above) to ensure the patch was applied to the workbench assets.